• What is Copywriting?

 Woman sits at cafe in Paris wearing a red beret and eating a baguette.

-It’s many writers’ dream to live overseas and pen a few brilliant words every once in a while to pay for their apartment in Paris and the croissants that keep them fed.
+It’s the dream of many to work overseas as a copywriter and pen a few brilliant words every once in a while to pay for their apartment in Paris and the croissants that keep them fed.
 And here’s the thing: There are some copywriters that are able to do just that.
 However, it’s not quite as simple and idyllic as it sounds.

-So, let me start out this conversation with the conclusion and then work backwards.
+Let me start with the conclusion and then work backwards.
 The fact is that living and working as a copywriter overseas is hard, but it’s not impossible.
-If this is really your dream and you’re dedicated to making it happen, it’s possible to make it happen.
+If this is really your dream and you’re dedicated to making it happen, it’s possible!
 It just may not be very easy.

-(*A quick note: I’ll be talking from an American viewpoint, but everything here will hold true for your particular nationality.
+(*A quick note: I’m talking from an American viewpoint, but everything here will hold true for your particular nationality.
 I’m using “American” as a shorthand, if you will.)

-There are two ways you can make something like this happen.
+There are two ways you can work overseas as a copywriter.
 1) You can work for a company overseas and write copy for them or, 2) you can live overseas and write copy for various freelance clients.

-Second, you face the challenge of trying to write in a language that is not your native one.
-Even for an American, writing in British English requires a lot of learning and study to master the idiosyncrasies that make up the differences between American and British English.
+Second, you may face trying to write in a language that is not your native one.
+Even for an American, writing in British English requires a lot of learning and study to master the idiosyncrasies that make up the differences between American and British English not to mention the spelling differences (humor vs. humour or realize vs. realise!).

 Now, let’s explore scenario two: working overseas and writing for freelance clients.